thelauchpoint/theinterview/README.md

 Run `nx run nativescript-theinterview:android` for Android emulator.

 If running into issues:
-Run `ns doctor` from apps/nativescript-theinterview to see which pieces of your dev environment is missing to build for iOS or Android.
-If you run this command from root, you will be missing some packages installed at app level.
+Start by running `ns doctor` from the `apps/nativescript-theinterview` directory to see which pieces of your dev environment are missing to build for iOS or Android.
+If you run this command from root, you will be missing some packages that are only installed at the app level.